servertastic/servertastic-api/api2.md

 ##Overview
 We offer a series of simple API calls that allow resellers to place, modify and review orders by constructing a URL that contains a number of parameters that allow Servertastic to return relevant information or perform an action on the resellers behalf.
 The returned information can be displayed as XML (default) or JSON.

 The API is organised into three services - `order`, `reselleraccount` and `products`.
-The order web service is the most commonly used at this point as it is concerned with all operations relating to an order.
+The `order` web service is the most commonly used at this point as it is concerned with all operations relating to an order.
 The `reselleraccount` service concentrates on all actions related to the resellers account and will be developed further in the future.
 The `products` section simply allows all products along with related information to be pulled.

 ##Using the API
-This API is intended to be used by Servertastic resellers.
+This API is intended to be used by Servertastic customers and resellers.
+Orders placed via Servertastic Retail site can be fulfilled using the API.
 For more information on becoming a reseller please contact <team@servertastic.com> or visit <https://www.servertastic.com/resellers>.

+###Resellers
 Once you have become a reseller you will be provided with an `api_key` it is imperative that this is kept confidential at all times.
 The `api_key` is used to manage all functions related to the reseller account and to generate orders with an `order_token`.
 An `order_token` is used to manage all aspects of an order.

+###Non Resellers
+As a non-reseller you will need to place orders via the [Servertastic Retail website](https://www.servertastic.com).
+Once the order is fulfilled you will receive an `order_token`.
+This can be used to complete the order using the API.

 API Method|Supported Functions
 :--|:--